 Confidentiality extends to the educational process, in which case a social worker may never use a client’s real name when recounting certain events in a learning environment.
 Also, social workers should remember to stay updated and educated about advancements made in the field, which will also help them maintain the continuing education credits needed for licensure each year.

 When providing mental health services, it is important for social workers to make sure they have the client’s consent to treat them.
 Clients need to be aware of the extent of the services they will be offered as well as the obligations for payment.
 If the patient is a minor, then consent will need to be obtained from a parent or legal guardian.
 The client should also be made aware of any alternative treatment methods that may be available to them.

 Another ethical consideration for social workers is to determine how long treatment is needed in order to be effective.
 The social worker should seek to terminate the relationship with the client if they believe that treatment is no longer in their best interest, and the social worker will also need to keep records of their work.
-However, you need to be sure that names of third parties are kept confidential, and they you do not violate HIPPA Laws.
-Social Workers should seek to protect the privacy of your clients at all times as well as maintaining a professional relationship with their client at all times.
+However, you need to be sure that the names of third parties are kept confidential, and that you do not violate HIPPA Laws.
+Social Workers should seek to protect the privacy of their clients at all times as well as maintain a professional relationship with their clients at all times.